nilsberglund-orleans/YouTube-simulations/README.md

 C code for videos on YouTube Channel https://www.youtube.com/c/NilsBerglund

-I plan to add a list of parameter values later on.
+We plan to add a list of parameter values used in specific simulations later on.

 There are two groups of 4 files: